ChyenGCY/ChyenGCY.github.io/content/experience/COM.md

 title: 'Center of mass estimation and rehabilitation applications'
 date: 2024-08-26T17:33:09-04:00
 draft: true
-jobTitle: "Project assistant"
+jobTitle: "Center of mass estimation and rehabilitation applications"
 company: "Brain-robot Rehabilitation Lab"
 location: "Shenzhen, China"
 duration: "Oct 2022 – Aug 2023"
 ---

-## Center of mass estimation and rehabilitation applications

 > * Use IMU motion capture to estimate human three-dimensional center of mass for rehabilitation application.
 > * Analysis human center of mass to extract the feature of human motion and perform rehabilitation assessment.